sofpn/rprimer/README.md

 `assays()` finds pairs of forward and reverse primers and combines them with probes, if probes are present in the dataset.
-You can either use default settings (as below), or customize the amplicon length and maximum allowed difference between the primers, and between the primer pair and probe.
+You can either use the default settings as below, or adjust the design constraints (see the package vignette or `?rprimer::assays` for more information).

 ``` r
 myAssays <- assays(myOligos)